Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added Options menu to the Pause Menu
 - Converted most sounds to play using the global sound functions
 - Began playing around with Resolution changing, but it requires much more fiddling with to get right.
 Will come back to this near the end.

+7/4:

+- Implemented the ability to rebind keys and reset them